10 Remote Work from Home Jobs That Pay Well

 • Focus on developing and highlighting key skills for remote work, including written communication, self-direction, adaptability, and time management.

-• Find a spot that’s quiet and well-lit to have your remote interviews.
-Make sure your computer, camera, microphone, headphones—any tech you plan on using for the interview—is in good working order ahead of time.
+• Find a quiet and well-lit spot for your remote interviews.
+Before the interview, make sure your computer, camera, microphone, headphones—any tech you plan on using—is in good working order.

 Watch this video for more tips on interviewing remotely: